 The First Seminole War was brought on by increasing tensions between the settlers of southern Georgia and the Seminole Indians residing in Spanish Florida.
 Cross-border raids by both parties, the continued presence of runaway slaves among the Indians, and a strong desire on the part of the United States to possess the peninsula all led to an outbreak of hostilities in late 1817.
-The spark that ignited the war was an attack on a Mikasuki village by the army, followed a week later by a retaliatory ambush on a boat traveling up the Apalachicola River that resulted in the deaths of thirty-five soldiers and six women.
+The spark that ignited the war was an attack on a Seminole village in South Georgia by the army, followed a week later by a retaliatory ambush on a boat traveling up the Apalachicola River that resulted in the deaths of thirty-five soldiers and six women.

-In September of 1823, the Seminoles relented to white pressure and signed the Treaty of Moultrie Creek.
+In September 1823 the Seminoles relented to white pressure and signed the Treaty of Moultrie Creek.
 This agreement forced the Seminoles to give up claim to all territory in Florida with the exception of a 4,000,000 acre reservation in the center of the peninsula.
 The treaty also included annuities and other benefits that were to last for twenty years.
 With reluctance and with little help from the government, the Seminoles slowly moved onto their new homeland.

 In 1830, under intense pressure from President Andrew Jackson, Congress passed the Indian Removal Act.
-The intention of this law was to relocate all Indians living east of the Mississippi to new lands in the west.
+The intention of this law was to relocate all Indians living east of the Mississippi to new lands in the West.
 The five "civilized" tribes of the southeast were to be placed in what is now Oklahoma.
 One by one, the native nations were forced to sign treaties agreeing to emigration.

 The Second Seminole War

-For the next three years, the Seminoles quietly resisted all attempts to gather the tribe for deportation to the west.
+For the next three years, the Seminoles quietly resisted all attempts to gather the tribe for deportation to the West.
 Hostile feelings turned into open warfare on December 28, 1835, when the Seminoles attacked and nearly wiped out a detachment of 108 soldiers commanded by Major Francis L. Dade.
 On the same day, the famed Seminole leader Osceola killed Indian Agent Wiley Thompson outside the agency at Ft.
 King (Ocala).

-Having killed or captured the majority of Seminoles and their senior leaders and having driven the remnants deep into the Everglades, General Jesup asked the War Department to declare an end to the conflict.
+Having killed or captured the majority of the Seminoles and their senior leaders, and having driven the remnants deep into the Everglades, General Jesup asked the War Department to declare an end to the conflict.
 Not wishing to compromise the Administration's Indian Removal policy by allowing any Seminoles to remain in Florida, Secretary of War Joel Poinsett refused to let the war end.
 Feeling he had done all that he could, Jesup asked to be relieved and was replaced by Zachary Taylor, who had been promoted to Brigadier General after the Battle of Okeechobee.
 The war now entered a new phase, a war of attrition that would last another four years and accomplish very little, other than the waste of hundreds of lives and millions of dollars.
 Taylor fought a defensive war, concentrating on protecting the settled portions of the Territory and building numerous roads and bridges.

 During this time, the government realized that it would be almost impossible to drive the remaining Seminoles from Florida, so President Martin Van Buren sent the army’s highest officer, Maj.
 Gen. Alexander Macomb, to negotiate a peace with the Seminoles.
 It was the only time in United States history that a Native American nation had forced the United States to sue for peace.
-An agreement was reached allowing the Seminoles to remain in southwest Florida, but the peace was shattered in July of 1839 by an attack on a trading post located on the Caloosahatchee River.
+An agreement was reached allowing the Seminoles to remain in southwest Florida, but the peace was shattered in July 1839 by an attack on a trading post located on the Caloosahatchee River.
 The government now felt there was no choice but to continue the war until every last Seminole was removed.

 After two years in command and with no end to the war in sight, Zachary Taylor asked to be relieved.
 He was replaced by Brig.
 Gen. Walker K. Armistead, who began a policy of continuing the offensive during the summer months, penetrating the Everglades by canoes and small boats, thereby forcing the Seminoles from their safe havens.
-Fighting against him were two of the Seminole’s most courageous leaders, Abiaca (Sam Jones), an aging medicine man who remained one step ahead of the army, and Coacoochee (Wild Cat), a young chief who took the war north, into the settled portions of the Territory.
+Fighting against him were two of the Seminole’s most courageous leaders, Abiaki (Sam Jones), an aging medicine man who remained one step ahead of the army, and Coacoochee (Wild Cat), a young war leader who took the war north, into the settled portions of the Territory.
 Slowly, as small groups of Indians surrendered or were taken prisoner, the Seminole forces dwindled.

 The Third Seminole War

 Florida became a state in 1845, but settlement was hampered in part by the effects of the Second Seminole War.
-Throughout the war, people had heard that the land was worthless, often under water, and plagued by disease and unbearable temperatures in the summer.
+Throughout the war, people had heard the land was worthless, often under water, and plagued by disease and unbearable temperatures in the summer.
 In addition, the presence of the remaining Seminoles, whose tenacity and ferocity in the past war had become legendary, made other portions of the nation appear more favorable for settlement.
 Wanting to remove the perceived Seminole threat, the government began to pressure the remaining Seminoles to emigrate to Oklahoma.
-Chief Billy Bowlegs (Holata Micco) refused, and war again erupted in December of 1855.
+Chief Billy Bowlegs (Holata Micco) refused, and war again erupted in December 1855.